Frequently Asked Questions

 The Music Office is located with the Tourism London building, located at 267 Dundas St. in London, Canada.

 How can I get involved?

 The best way to get involved is by attending London Music Office events such as #musictalks, concerts / shows, and by spreading the word through sharing London Music Office content on social media.
-The Music Office also works alongside four (4) Music Task Teams: Musicians, Events & Venues, Education & Incubation and Music Business Development.
+The Music Office also works alongside the Business of Music Committee.

 Can I get my event promoted and shared by the London Music Office social media?